Psykotikism/Mutant_Tanks/INFORMATION.md

 				// 32: Enable Chargers.
 (Only available in Left 4 Dead 2.)
 				"Special Types"				"-1"

+				// Enable all Mutant Special Infected.
+				// Note: This setting determines full availability.
+Even if other spawn settings are enabled while this is disabled, all Mutant Tanks will stay disabled.
+				// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+				// --
+				// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from each Mutant Tank's "General" section decide.
+				// 0/"disabled"/"false"/"off"/"no": OFF
+				// 1/"enabled"/"true"/"on"/"yes": ON
+				// --
+				// Alternatives: "Smoker Enabled"/"Boomer Enabled"/"Hunter Enabled"/"Spitter Enabled"/"Jockey Enabled"/"Charger Enabled"
+				"Special Enabled"			"-1"

 				// The model used by all Mutant Special Infected.
 				// Note: This setting only works for the Smoker, Boomer, and Hunter.
 				// Note: This setting can be used for standard Special Infected.